HumanitarianStuff/tilehuria-flask/README.md

 cd ../
 ```

-#### Add the URL_formats.txt file to the Tilehuria folder
+#### Add URLs to the tileservers you wish to use in the URL_formats.txt file
 TileHuria downloads tiles from servers; many of these may be commercial and subject to terms of service which do not permit downloading for every type of endeavor.
 Please see the [TileHuria Appropriate Use policy](https://github.com/HumanitarianStuff/tilehuria#appropriate-use-dos-and-donts) for more details.
-The bottom line is: we can't provide you with a bunch of URLs that link directly to tile servers.
+The bottom line is: we can't provide you with a bunch of URLs that link directly to commercial tile servers.
 You'll have to enter your own.

 A good source of tileserver URLs is [JOSM](https://josm.openstreetmap.de/).
 Install JOSM, go to the Imagery Preferences, and a number of tile URLs appropriate for humanitarian mapping use are visible.

-The URL_formats.txt file (which must be named exactly that, and should be placed in the app/tilehuria/tilehuria/ directory) is formatted as in the following examples:
+The URL_formats.txt file in the app/tilehuria/tilehuria/ directory) contains two links, both to OpenStreetMap tileservers. **Please do not abuse these; they are a public service provided by the non-profit OpenStreetMap, and should be used sparingly.** The URLs are formatted as in the following examples:

 ```
 myservername https://mytileserver.com/{zoom}/{x}/{y}.png?access_token=mytoken